This post was originally published on July 13, 2018.

 I've been doing this with women at my church, moms of my kids' friends, and moms I meet at my MOPS group, spending time with a wide variety of people in different kinds of circumstances.
 And just in the last few months, I see those seeds really starting to grow.

-Spreading a wide net means saying “yes” to a lot of different kinds of people.
-It means not turning down an invitation to coffee with that mom who reached out to you, even if you don’t think you naturally “click” with her.
+Spreading a wide net means saying "yes" to a lot of different kinds of people.
+It means not turning down an invitation to coffee with that mom who reached out to you, even if you don't think you naturally "click" with her.
+It means saying no to surfing the web tonight so you can go get to know someone that you may or may not become great friends with.
 It means planting seeds of friendship and seeing which ones grow with time.

 3. Create consistency.